zjgcjy/blog/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-This theme is set up to use [Font Awesome icons](https://fontawesome.com/).

 Hi, Welcome to my blog.
 This blog primarily collects some articles, photos and [anime series](/blog/anime/).

 Brief self-introduction: